 Do you walk for 30 minutes per day?
-Walking for just 30 minutes every day can give some amazing health benefits, help with weight loss, and improve mood.
+Walking for just 30 minutes every day is important for your health, helps with weight loss, and improves your mood.
 Why then do so many people have trouble fitting it into our schedules?
-The fact of the matter is that many of us spend so much time at work or school– or focusing on other responsibilities– that we don’t feel we have extra time to spare on leisurely activities by the time the day is through.
+Many of us spend so much time at work, school or other responsibilities that we don’t feel there’s time left to walk or exercise.

-You may be surprised that most people have more free time on our hands than we think, though.
-While not everybody can manage to set aside a dedicated thirty-minute time slot each day for a walk, many of us can easily work in smaller strolls throughout the day to achieve that goal.
-Whether it’s a 30-minute stroll through the park in the morning or 3 10-minute walks during breaks, getting 30 minutes of walking in every day will meet your minimum exercise requirements and give some important health benefits!
+While not everybody can set aside a dedicated thirty-minute time slot each day for a walk, you can find more time in your day than you think.
+Instead, work in shorter walks strolls throughout the day to get your walks in.
+Whether you take a 30-minute stroll through the park in the morning or 3 ten-minute walks during breaks, getting 30 minutes of walking in every day will meet your minimum exercise requirements and give some important health benefits!

 Why is Walking Thirty Minutes Per Day So Important?